Frequently Asked Questions

 Where is SEEQS located?

-SEEQS recently moved to 1728 Nuʻuanu Avenue.
+SEEQS has had several homes, and we are currently located at 1728 Nuʻuanu Avenue.
 For more information, visit our "Contact" page.

 Is there tuition?